lightweave/madiz/README.md

 # madiz
-MADIZ project is aimed to develop a simple method and software to use conventional camera as a Radiation detector.
-MADIZ is intended but not limited to be installed on satellite Raspberry Pi computer with camera attached.
-Standard camera silicon matrix is sensitive to radiation abundant in space, hence can be used for radiation detection.
-This code also may be useful for development of software radiation detectors for smartphones.
+MADIZ project is aimed at developing a simple method and software to use cameras as radiation detectors.
+MADIZ is intended but not limited to being installed on a satellite Raspberry Pi computer with a camera attached.
+Standard camera silicon matrix is sensitive to radiation abundant in space, hence it can be used for radiation detection.
+This code also may be useful for the development of software radiation detectors for smartphones.

 The project name, acronym MADIZ stands for MAtrix Detector of radiation (IZlucheniya).
 #